donkirkby/live-py-plugin/docs/starting_emacs.md

 It looks good, so I can publish my new library.

+There are some extra features available if you install the [space tracer library].
-Remember, you can find installation instructions and descriptions of all the other plugins and tools by visiting [donkirkby.github.com][livepy].
+Remember, you can find installation instructions and descriptions of all the other plugins and tools by visiting [donkirkby.github.io][livepy].
 Help me test it, and report your bugs.
 I'd also love to hear about any other projects working on the same kind of tools.

 [installation instructions]: index.md#installing-the-emacs-mode
+[space tracer library]: starting_space_tracer.md#importing-space-tracer
 [livepy]: index.md
 [video]: https://www.youtube.com/watch?v=Vdr2l3yNFH4
 [tdd]: https://donkirkby.github.io/testing/